RunestoneInteractive/RunestoneComponents/README.rst

     $ virtualenv /path/to/home/MyEnv
     $ source /path/to/home/MyEnv/bin/activate

-* You will need to do the last command every time you want to work on RunestoneServer.
+* You will need to do the last command **every time** you want to work on RunestoneComponents.
 If you have not used Python virtual environments before I strongly recommend reading the docs or watching the video

 With the virtual environment installed and configured you can continue.